-- § 47.
-Section 9-147 of the administrative code of the city of New York, as added by local law number 180 for the year 2016, is amended to read as follows: - § 9-147 [Inmate court] Court appearance clothing.
-Except as provided elsewhere in this section, the department shall provide every [inmate] person in custody appearing for a trial or before a grand jury with access to clothing in their personal property prior to transport for such appearance, and produce all such [inmates] persons for such appearances in such clothing.
-If such clothing is not available, or if [an inmate] a person in custody chooses not to wear their personal clothing, the department shall provide such [inmate] person with new or gently used, size appropriate clothing of a kind customarily worn by persons not in the custody of the department, unless (i) such [inmate] person chooses to wear the uniform issued by the department, or (ii) such [inmate] person is required to wear such uniform by an order of the court.
-The department shall permit personal clothing to be delivered to [an inmate] a person in custody during such time as packages are permitted to be delivered under title 40 of the rules of the city of New York or during reasonable hours the day before [an inmate's] such person's scheduled appearance for a trial or before a grand jury.
-New or gently used, weather- and size-appropriate clothing of a kind customarily worn by persons not in the custody of the department shall be offered to any [inmate] person released from the custody of the department from a court, unless the [inmate] person is wearing [the inmate's] such person's own personal clothing. - § 48.
-Subdivisions a, b and c of section 9-148 of the administrative code of the city of New York, as added by local law number 123 for the year 2017, are amended to read as follows: - a.
-The department shall accept cash bail payments immediately and continuously after [an inmate] a person is admitted to the custody of the department, except on such dates on which [an inmate] a person in custody appears in court other than an arraignment in criminal court.
+§ 47.
+Section 9-147 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+§ 9-147 Court appearance clothing for [incarcerated individuals] persons incarcerated.
+Except as provided elsewhere in this section, the department shall provide every [incarcerated individual] person incarcerated or person in custody appearing for a trial or before a grand jury with access to clothing in their personal property prior to transport for such appearance, and produce all such [incarcerated individuals] persons for such appearances in such clothing.
+If such clothing is not available, or if [an incarcerated individual] a person incarcerated or person in custody chooses not to wear their personal clothing, the department shall provide such [incarcerated individual] person with new or gently used, size appropriate clothing of a kind customarily worn by persons not in the custody of the department, unless (i) such [incarcerated individual] person chooses to wear the uniform issued by the department, or (ii) such [incarcerated individual] person is required to wear such uniform by an order of the court.
+The department shall permit personal clothing to be delivered to [an incarcerated individual] a person incarcerated or a person in custody during such time as packages are permitted to be delivered under title 40 of the rules of the city of New York or during reasonable hours the day before [an incarcerated individual's] such person's scheduled appearance for a trial or before a grand jury.
+New or gently used, weather- and size-appropriate clothing of a kind customarily worn by persons not in the custody of the department shall be offered to any [incarcerated individual] person released from the custody of the department from a court, unless the [incarcerated individual] person is wearing [the incarcerated individual's] such person's own personal clothing.

+§ 48.
+Subdivisions a, b and c of section 9-148 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, are amended to read as follows:

+a.
+The department shall accept cash bail payments immediately and continuously after [an incarcerated individual] a person is admitted to the custody of the department, except on such dates on which [an incarcerated individual] a person incarcerated or person in custody appears in court other than an arraignment in criminal court.

 b.
-The department shall release any [inmate] person in custody for whom bail or bond has been paid or posted within the required time period of the later of such payment being made or the department's receipt of notice thereof, provided that if [an inmate] a person in custody cannot be released within the required time period due to extreme and unusual circumstances then such [inmate] person shall be released as soon as possible.
-Such timeframe may be extended when any of the following occurs, provided that the [inmate's] person's release shall be forthwith as that term is used in section 520.15 of the criminal procedure law:
+The department shall release any [incarcerated individual] person incarcerated or person in custody for whom bail or bond has been paid or posted within the required time period of the later of such payment being made or the department's receipt of notice thereof, provided that if [an incarcerated individual] a person incarcerated or person in custody cannot be released within the required time period due to extreme and unusual circumstances then such [incarcerated individual] person shall be released as soon as possible.
+Such timeframe may be extended when any of the following occurs, provided that the [incarcerated individual's] person's release shall be forthwith as that term is used in section 520.15 of the criminal procedure law: